singerdmx/flutter-quill/README.md

 ```

 ### Font Family
+To use your own fonts, update your [assets folder](https://github.com/singerdmx/flutter-quill/tree/master/example/assets/fonts) and pass in `fontFamilyValues`.
+More details at [this change](https://github.com/singerdmx/flutter-quill/commit/71d06f6b7be1b7b6dba2ea48e09fed0d7ff8bbaa), [this article](https://stackoverflow.com/questions/55075834/fontfamily-property-not-working-properly-in-flutter) and [this](https://www.flutterbeads.com/change-font-family-flutter/).

 ### Custom Icons
 You may add custom icons to the _end_ of the toolbar, via the `customIcons` option, which is a `List` of `QuillCustomIcon`.